-Option B. Research Proposal on Instructional Strategies or R546 Content as he uses a learning strategy or technique.
+Option B. Research Proposal on Instructional Strategies or R546 Content (60 points)

+Doctoral students might focus more on research ideas and select Option B. For instance, you might conduct a pilot test of an instructional approach.
+Alternatively, you might observe and code the teaching techniques used by one instructor or a series of instructors.
+Or, you might observe a student "think aloud" as he uses a learning strategy or technique.
 Instead of that, you might perform action research in a course that you are teaching.
 For instance, you might try out a cooperative learning, or, more specifically, a cooperative reading technique like reciprocal teaching or cooperative scripts.
 Please turn in a maximum of 10 single-spaced pages, exclusive of references, appendices, chats, and tables.
+The research proposal should include a title page, introduction, review of the literature, method section, results and discussion (optional), references, and appendices including pictures of your grandmother.